What You Need to Know About Navy Enlisted Ratings

-The Office of Naval Intelligence is responsible for the collection, analysis and production of scientific, technical, geopolitical, military and maritime intelligence.
+The Office of Naval Intelligence is responsible for the collection, analysis, and production of scientific, technical, geopolitical, military and maritime intelligence.
 The Intelligence Community is made up of more than 3,000 military, civilian, reservists and contractor personnel at locations around the world.

 Naval Medical and Dental Personnel

-The Medical and Dental Communities of the Navy are part of the big medical care machine known as Navy Bureau of Medicine.
+The Medical and Dental Communities of the Navy are part of the big medical care machine known as the Navy Bureau of Medicine.
 All the specialties of the medical and dental communities branch off from the Hospital Corpsman rating.
 You can pursue dental, neurology, cardiology, surgical, combat or special operations medics to name a few specialties available to the Navy Hospital Corpsman (HM).

 Nuclear Ratings in the Navy

 Ratings in the nuclear field are highly competitive.
 Applicants need to be well-qualified in math and science since they'll basically be operating nuclear reactors.
 The submarine force and aircraft carriers run solely on nuclear power and propulsion.

 There are three ratings in the Nuclear Field (NF): Machinist’s Mate (MM), Electrician’s Mate (EM), and Electronics Technician (ET).
 The rating in which an NF candidate is trained is determined at boot camp.

 Nuclear-trained MMs, EMs, and ETs perform duties in nuclear propulsion plants operating reactor control, propulsion and power generation systems.
 The NF will work closely with specialists in the nuclear, technology, and engineering fields.